 1/10/15 Note: we no longer install solar hot water systems.
 With heat pump hot water heaters, the cost is much less today using solar PV and heat pump hot water heaters.

 FOR New Home Construction: If you are planning to build a new home, we can help you optimize the electrical energy efficiency, and in doing so, save enough in construction, and heating costs to partially pay for the renewable energy system.
 Please call us for free initial consultation while in the planning stages of your new home.

-CVSolar can help you evaluate your needs and evaluate your site to determine the most cost effective approach to join the solar age and Declare your Energy Independence!
+John Blittersdorf can help you evaluate your needs and evaluate your site to determine the most cost effective approach to join the solar age and Declare your Energy Independence!
 Please Contact us early in your project stage for a free initial consultation.
-You can contact us now via email, call us, or stop in at our office in Rutland, Vermont and see for yourself how far Renewable Energy Systems have improved and become much more cost effective.
+You can contact us now via email, call us, make an appointment to visit our OFF-GRID office and see for yourself how far Renewable Energy Systems have improved and become much more cost effective.

 John Blittersdorf , CV Wind Service (and Solar) 200 West Road, N Chittenden, VT 05763 (802) 770-8625 EMAIL: firstname.lastname@example.org or John.Blittersdorf@gmail.com